An English proverb says, “One tongue is enough for a woman.”

 In the U.S. there is a proverb that says, “When both husband and wife wear pants it is not difficult to tell them apart – he is the one who is listening.”

 This mainstream stigmatization of women is incorrect.
-According to statistics, the Chatty Cathys of the world are men.
-They are chatty Carls.
+Statistics find that Chatty Cathys are in fact, chatty Carls.

 In the top 100 top-grossing movies of 2008, men held the majority of speaking roles, while women were only given 33 percent of the speaking roles in each movie, researchers from the Annenberg School for Communication and Journalism at the University of Southern California said in an analysis published last month.